Last-minute emergency request to halt Brandon Bernard’s execution denied

-A federal appeals court Thursday denied a last-minute emergency request to halt the execution of Brandon Bernard, clearing for the ninth inmate death carried out this year by the Trump administration.
+A federal appeals court Thursday denied an last-minute emergency request to halt the execution of Brandon Bernard, clearing the way for the ninth inmate death sentence carried out this year by the Trump administration.

-In a brief, one-page order, the U.S. Court of Appeals for the Seventh Circuit rejected the request without explanation.
+In a brief, one-page order, the 7th U.S. Circuit Court of Appeals rejected the request without explanation.

-Bernard, 40, is scheduled to die Thursday night by lethal injection at the federal prison complex in Terre Haute, Indiana.
+Bernard, 40, was scheduled to die late Thursday night by lethal injection at the federal prison complex in Terre Haute, Indiana.
 He was sentenced to death for the 1999 murders of married youth ministers Todd and Stacie Bagley in Killeen, Texas.

 Bernard‘s case attracted attention from Democratic lawmakers and celebrity activists, who pleaded with Mr. Trump to commute his sentence to life in prison because of newly-discovered evidence.

-Since the Trump administration resumed federal executions after a 17-year hiatus, Democrats have largely been mum about the eight federal inmates killed so far.
-But they say the case of Brandon Bernard is different because newly uncovered evidence raising questions about his role in the case.
+Since the Trump administration resumed federal executions after a 17-year hiatus, Democrats have largely been mum about the eight federal inmates put to death so far.
+But they say the case of Brandon Bernard is different because newly uncovered evidence raises questions about his role in the murders.

 In a joint statement, Democratic Sens.
-Cory Booker of New Jersey and Richard Durbin of Illinois called on the president to commute Bernard’s sentence.
+Cory Booker of New Jersey and Richard J. Durbin of Illinois called on the president to commute Bernard‘s sentence.

 “Since he was sentenced to death, new evidence has come to light and a number of deficiencies in his initial defense have been exposed,” they said.
 “Mr. Bernard‘s post-conviction attorneys have continued to seek legal relief in the courts and Mr. Bernard should be allowed to keep pursuing available legal avenues to challenge his death sentence.”

-Rep. Ayanna Pressley, Massachusetts Democrat, flanked by noted death penalty activist Sister Helen Jean Prejean, a Roman Catholic nun, urged supporters to petition the White House to stop Bernard’s execution.
+Rep. Ayanna Pressley, Massachusetts Democrat, flanked by Sister Helen Prejean, a Roman Catholic nun and noted death-penalty activist, urged supporters to petition the White House to stop Bernard‘s execution.

 “We need to fight for Brandon like he is our own son,” Ms. Pressley said in a media appearance with The Appeal.
 “We need to fight for him like he is a member of our family because he is.
 We are all one human family.”